-EXCLUSIVE: Daily Mail Sourced PPE from Uyghur Forced Labour Factories, Breached Modern Slavery Act
+Daily Mail Sourced PPE from Uyghur Forced Labour Factories, Breached Modern Slavery Act

 A New York Times investigation uncovered that Chinese mask manufacturers were exporting masks from factories that use Uyghur Muslims as forced Labour.
 Guido recognised one of the the companies’ names.
-Medwell Medical Products, which has a factory in Fenglin Town, Jiangxi Province reportedly has a workforce that is 25% Uyghur Muslim who sleep in company owned dormitories.
-The video explains how the Uyghurs are forced to work in factories where they are indoctrinated by the Chinese regime:
+Medwell Medical Products, which has a factory in Fenglin Town, Jiangxi Province reportedly has a workforce that is 25% Uyghur Muslim who sleep in company controlled dormitories.
+This video explains how the Uyghurs are forced to work in factories where they are indoctrinated by the Chinese regime:

 Boxes clearly marked “Medwell” appear in photographs in the Daily Mail to accompany their “Million Pound Mailforce+” campaign – which show the cargo they flew in from Shanghai in pictures splashed across their front page.